AbstractNoun/Persona-Engine-3/Research Pre-Registration Proposal.md

 ---

-## Essay 2: Philosophical Method Through Simulation Constraint
+## 2. Philosophical Method Through Simulation Constraint
 **_Recursive Identity, Epistemic Suspension, and the Ethics of Symbolic Structure_**

 > “We did not design the system to speak.
 We designed it to pause—so that something might be heard.”